 Although every course in our program is designed to further these goals, two requirements for majors are specifically geared toward the above: a logic course and a text seminar wherein students spend a semester reading an important text in philosophy (e.g. Hobbes’s Leviathan).

 The second shorter-term objective is to endow the student with philosophical literacy, that is, an acquaintance with the thought of major philosophers both then and now, and with many of philosophy’s perennial problems.
 Towards that end, majors are required to take two courses, the history of ancient and medieval philosophy, and the history of modern philosophy.
-Minors are required to take one course that is suitably historical.
 Besides logic and history of philosophy, the other major fields of philosophy are ethics, metaphysics and epistemology.
 Our goal is to offer courses in at least one of these three every semester.
 We also try to offer at least one course each semester in important subfields of philosophy such as social and political philosophy, philosophy of language, philosophy of science, philosophy of mind, philosophy of religion, philosophy of law, aesthetics, existentialism, phenomenology, and post-Kantian European philosophy.

 The third objective is to offer students the opportunity to do original philosophical research.
 Toward this end, we have an honors program in which students may undertake the writing of an honors thesis.